 The company also felt that their approach and techniques to applying artificial intelligence to image processing was so unique that it would explore pursuing patent protection.
 NLP Logix contacted Wilson Dutra, a local intellectual property law firm, who conducted an extensive prior art search and confirmed that NLP Logix had really developed a novel approach.

 “We were amazed how NLP Logix tackled a decades-long problem with a new and ground-breaking approach to document and image processing,” said Camille Wilson, a patent attorney at Wilson Dutra.
 “We quickly identified multiple innovations within the technology, and to date, NLP Logix has three issued patents, and more are expected in the future.”

-NLP Logix has been marketing the solution under the name Scribe Fusion and has achieved data capture rates over 40% higher than traditional optical character recognition (OCR), and accuracy rates above 95% when classifying a document type.
+NLP Logix offers the solution as Data Capture Automation and has achieved data capture rates over 40% higher than traditional optical character recognition (OCR), and accuracy rates above 95% when classifying a document type.
 The company has also developed a technique to identify sensitive information, like credit card numbers, social security numbers, names, etc., and blur them from the document images to support regulatory compliance.